What should you know about becoming a NFAA Pro?

 pro membership application & renewals

-To apply for a NEW Pro membership, contact Chance Beaubouef (NFAA Pro Chairman) and Michael Anderson (NFAA Executive Secretary) via email with validated proof of minimum score proficiency as shot at a NFAA-sanctioned event and the name of an existing NFAA Pro who can serve as a mentor during the first-year probationary period.
-Once your current NFAA membership is confirmed and all other criteria have been met, you will pay the Pro membership dues and receive your NFAA Pro Card.
+To apply for a NEW Pro membership, contact the NFAA Executive Secretary via email with (1) the name and date of the event at which the NFAA National Championship Prerequisite was met (see corresponding tab on this page) and (2) the name of an existing NFAA Pro who can serve as a mentor during the first-year probationary period.
+Once your current NFAA membership is confirmed and all other criteria have been met, you will pay the Pro membership dues and receive your NFAA Pro Membership.
 Note that you may not apply for a Pro membership at a tournament if you intend to shoot that event as a Pro.
 You must apply and/or renew not less than 2 weeks in advance of the event.

 Contact Information for nfaa pro application